NavyaG-lab/Tech-writer/squad/data-infra/hausmeister.md

 ### Address the Hausmeister Backlog
 We use [clubhouse](https://app.clubhouse.io/nubank/project/352/data-infra-hausmeister) to track hausmeister issues.

-From a resourcing perspective, the on-call enginner is resourced exclusively as hausmeister during their rotation.
+From a resourcing perspective, the on-call enginer is resourced exclusively as hausmeister during their rotation.
 If there aren't any open issues you are working on, feel free to tackle issues in the hausmeister backlog or general tech-debt.

 ### Gaining familiarity with new areas
 As engineers we tend to specialize.
 The hausmeister rotation gives us visibility and experience into new parts of the code-base and tech stack.